Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

-# Probabilistic-Markov-Chains-Modelling-(Quarter)
+# Probabilistic-Markov-Chains-Modelling-(Quarter version)
-This is the basic code for Probabilistic Markov Chains modelling (quarter version)
+This is the code of generally useing Probabilistic Markov Chain modelling (quarter version) This simulation links defines the scattering parameters of the photonic crystal (PC) and device level losses of the PCSEL.
+The criteria for conversion, agreement with data from the literature of the numerical model and other applications are discussed in following papers:
+URL1
+URL2

 ## Commission Information
-* use the script number of periods(tell people what )
+* Please use following parameters for commission:
+ * K1D =
+ * K1D =
+ * K1D =
+ * K1D =
+ * K1D =
+ * K1D =
+ * K1D =
+ * K1D =
+ * K1D =

 ## PC atom information array
 * Array PC_NOW[PC number][13] & PC_PRE[PC number][13]: